jpswade/jpswade.github.io/_posts/2008-06-25-longip-script.md

 Thanks for the assistance from #perlhelp (EFnet).

-It&#8217;s also worth noting that cls (EFnet) created a shell script version called &#8220;ipconv.sh&#8221;, which is about 50 long lines in total (too long for such a simple task imo), however it didn&#8217;t convert how I wanted.
+It's also worth noting that cls (EFnet) created a shell script version called &#8220;ipconv.sh&#8221;, which is about 50 long lines in total (too long for such a simple task imo), however it didn't convert how I wanted.
 If you ask him (or me) nicely, you may receive a copy.

 Update: I also found a version of &#8220;[ipconv.sh](http://libconnect.cvs.sourceforge.net/viewvc/*checkout*/libconnect/libconnect-cvs/doc/tools/ipconv.sh?revision=1.1.1.1&content-type=text%2Fplain)&#8221; in libconnect.